Skip Navigation

 Tumour removal

 Mammary tumours are most common in female animals, especially those not spayed.
 Mammary tumours, like skin tumours, can be benign or malignant, and the removal involves several tests and procedures.
-In cats, most mammary tumours tend to be malignant, whereas they are often benign in dogs.
-Still, there is no way to know for sure without taking samples of it, either by biopsy or fine needle aspirate.
+In dogs mammary tumours are most often the mixed type which contains both benign and malignant cells.
+Because these can turn malignant, surgery is the usual recommendation.
+Tissue biopsies can be performed to determine the type of mammary tumour.

 Tooth extraction